Encarnacion, Sanchez hurt as Yankees sweep Tigers in doubleheader - TSN.ca

 The Canadian Press

+The Yankees are closing in on an AL East title, but the injury woes that have dogged them this season don't seem to be going away.

+"I just keep saying it's going to make for a good World Series DVD," said CC Sabathia, New York's starting pitcher in the second game.
+"Nothing we can do."

 Sánchez exited in the fourth, an inning after he was thrown out in his first stolen base try this year.
-He has been on the injured list three times in the past two seasons because of groin strain.
+He has been on the injured list three times in the past two seasons because of groin problems.
+Sanchez said through a translator he felt he overstretched his leg sliding into second but felt fine at first.
+He felt tightening after squatting behind home plate.

-Yankees slugger Edwin Encarnación left the first game with an oblique issue.
-The AL East leaders won that one 10-4.
+Encarnación homered in the first game, then left in the seventh inning with a strained left oblique muscle.
+J.A.
+Happ, New York's starter in the doubleheader opener, is also dealing with some health issues, although manager Aaron Boone didn't sound too concerned about that.

+Sánchez, Encarnación and Happ were all expected to return to New York.
+The Yankees, meanwhile, finish this road trip with a series at Toronto.

-CC Sabathia pitched into the fourth inning of the second game in his return from the injured list.
-Sabathia, who has dealt with right knee problems, allowed only one hit through the first three innings but gave up a two-run double to Brandon Dixon in the fourth.
+Sabathia, who has dealt with right knee problems, pitched into the fourth inning in his return from the injured list.
+He allowed only one hit through the first three innings but gave up a two-run double to Brandon Dixon in the fourth.
 He threw 56 pitches in 3 1/3 innings before being relieved by Domingo Germán (18-4).

 Aaron Judge and Gio Urshela each hit two-run homers for New York in the second game.